ACskyline/MiniMineCraft/README.md

 # MiniMineCraft
-This project is the final assignment of CIS-560 Computer Graphics.
+This project is the final assignment of CIS-560 Computer Graphics(_it is still under progress_).
 The project is based on OpenGL and Qt.
 Some features like procedural terrain, collision detection, gravity and ray-casting were implemented.
 ## General Movement and Procedural Terrain
 This part shows some general movements like walking and jumping.
 Notice when the character move off a stair, it automatically falls.
 Also it shows how the procedural terrain are generated.
 When the character approaches the border of the current "chunk", new "chunk" will be generated.
 ![general_movement_and_procedural_terrain](./img/mini_mc_move.gif)